-5.1 No team may use more than 18 players in a match, 11 players on the field and 7 substitutes.
+5.1 There is no limit to the number of players in each team.
+However only seven (7) substitutes are allowed in each match of 11-a-side and 9-a-side.
+Teams may use a maximum of 18 players in a 11-a-side match, 11 players on the field and seven substitutes, and a maximum of 16 players in a 9-a-side match, 9 players on the field and seven substitutes.
 A substituted player may reenter in the match.
 Substitutions can be done without stopping the game.
 Notice that the game has to be stopped and the referee has to be informed at the substitution of a goalkeeper.
 All substitutions should be done within the technical area of the team.
 If there is no technical area the substitution should be made at the centre line.
 The player that will be substituted has to leave the field before the new player can enter the field.
 Incorrect substitutions will be punished with a yellow card.

-5.3 In classes B12, B11, G12 and G11 it is allowed to have an unlimited number of players during a single match, but only 7 can be on the playing field simultaneously.
+5.3 In classes B12, B11, G12 and G11 it is allowed to have an unlimited number of players during a single match, but only seven can be on the playing field simultaneously.

 Each team must submit a list of players to the Gothia Cup administration before their first match in the tournament.
 All players MUST be able to identify themselves and to certify their age with a valid passport.
 ID documents which expired after May 1st are also considered to be valid.
 Please note, a copy of the passport or ID document is not accepted.